MihailKovachev/Razon/vault/Languages/Greek/Pronunciation.md

 >[!IMPORTANT] Important: The letter σ
 >
->When letter σ preceeds one of β, γ, δ, μ, ν, ρ, then it is pronounced as /z/.
+>When letter σ precedes one of β, γ, δ, μ, ν, ρ, then it is pronounced as /z/.
 This happens even at word boundaries, meaning that a word ending in ς precedes a word starring with one of the aforementioned letters.
 >
 >>[!EXAMPLE]-
 >>